Of the Desert, the Impetuous, the Hothead, the Orange, the Rash, the Unruly

 When Alice la Beale Pilgrim announces her intention of marrying whomever can defeat Sir Alisander le Orphelin at the ruins of La Beale Regard, Sagramore is apparently the first challenger to present himself and be defeated, whereas Alice decides to love Alisander.

 Sagramore is one of twenty-three knights who set out searching for Lancelot when he has gone mad on being discovered by Guenevere with Elaine of Carbonek.
 Lancelot unhorses Sagramore in the Winchester tournament.
 Sagramore is among the knights who ride a-Maying with Guenevere and fall into Meliagrant’s ambush.
-He is one of those who try unsuccessfully to heal Sir Urre.
+He is one of those who try unsuccessfully to heal Sir Urre of Hungary.

 For all this, Sagramore seems to have been a knight of major stature among the Round Table companions, and it is likely that Malory, unaware that his compalition/summarization/retelling would one day be the principal Arthurian sourcebook for the English-speaking world, used Sagramore’s frequent unhorsing to emphasize the prowess of Lancelot, Tristram, and Alisander.